30 Days Free Return

 Goodbye to the "baby fur": Coat change in puppies

-During this time, you can get your pet used to being combed and brushed.
-That way it will get to experience the procedure as a pleasant thing to do.
-Your little darling will probably find it boring at first and prefer to play with the brush.
-Try to reassure it and then reward it with a treat and an extra round of play.
+During this time, you can introduce your puppy to combing and brushing, making it a pleasant experience.
+Your puppy may find it boring initially but try to reassure and reward them with a treat and extra play.

 Tip: Perform the first brushing when the puppy is tired.